Changes to the safeguarding regime for payments and e-money firms

 Over the past few years, the regulator has continued to express concern with poor safeguarding practices in the payments industry.
 This has culminated in the issue of its consultation paper, designed to improve the safeguarding regime.

-The consultation period ends on 17 December 2024 and the FCA plans to publish final interim rules with an accompanying policy statement within the first six months of 2025.
-However, the timing of implementation of rules to create a CASS style regime for safeguarding is subject to the Government’s timetable for revoking the safeguarding requirements in the Electronic Money Regulations (‘the EMRs’) and Payment Services Regulations (‘the ‘PSRs’).
+The consultation period ended on 17 December 2024 and the FCA published its final interim rules with an accompanying policy statement PS25/12 on 7 August 2025.
+The timing of implementation of rules to create a CASS style regime for safeguarding is subject to the Government’s timetable for revoking the safeguarding requirements in the Electronic Money Regulations (‘the EMRs’) and Payment Services Regulations (‘the ‘PSRs’).

 Below is a brief outline of milestones to date, followed by a summary of the key changes proposed.